davidegat/GameOfBacteria/README.md

 The source code of this software is distributed under the GPL-3.0 license, excluding audio effects and icons:
 [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html)

+Feel free to fork, improve, spread an translate this code as you want within the license.

 **Notes:**
-- The audio effects used in this software come from free sources found on YouTube, without a license or under a Creative Commons license (creativecommons.org).
+- Audio effects used in this software come from free sources, so they are to be considered without a license or under a Fair Use license.
-- The music is generated with Beatoven.ai and used with a valid worldwide license.
-- Programmed in Python.
+- Music is generated with Beatoven.ai, and under non exclusive music license ("Crabby Cream"  license 224af568-e32f-4452-a9ae-bb40bcf3777a).
+You can use this music by my side, but keep an eye to Beatoven.ai terms of service as they may change in time.
+- All images used in this software are made by generative AI (StableDiffusion, DALL-E) and so (maybe) copyright free.
+- Python code is written both by human and AI, and released under GPL 3.0 license.

 The purpose of the software is to entertain and, at best, provide a fun way to understand the behavior of bacteria and antibiotics.